 When it comes to styling your handlebar mustache it's really pretty simple.
 Apply your mustache wax and throw it in your pocket just in case you need to reapply.
-The last thing you want to do is have a handlebar mustache and not have mustache wax nearby!
+Whether you have a short or long handlebar mustache, the last thing you want to do is not have mustache wax nearby!

 The key here is less is more.
 The goal is to keep the hairs shaped and out of your mouth, not glue them to your lip!

 Start applying mustache wax to the middle and work your way to the outside.
 I personally use my middle finger and thumb, and recommend twisting as you apply as if you're "snapping" your fingers.
 Left hand for the left side of your mustache, right hand for the right side.
 This will train the hairs to curl up and give your handlebar mustache a better shape.

 Now, you probably guessed which my preference is based on my current beard.
 I do prefer the handlebar mustache with beard look over the solo stache, however the handlebar mustache is good enough to be the start of the show so if that's what you prefer, go for it!